 Plant-based products as an alternative to conventional meat products are a strong growth segment, not least due to the increasing number of flexitarians.
 The market for vegetarian and vegan products is growing at double-digit rates every year.
-IFFA is picking up on the trend and from 2022, in addition to its traditional focus on meat, will also present process technology and ingredients for alternative proteins and cultured meat.
+IFFA is picking up on the trend and, in addition to its traditional focus on meat, will also present process technology and ingredients for alternative proteins and cultured meat.

-More than 200 of the 860 exhibitors presented products and solutions for this sector.
-All information about exhibitors and products is available in the IFFA-Contactor.
+More than 200 of around 860 exhibitors presented products and solutions for processing alternative proteins at IFFA 2022.
+Information about exhibitors and products is available in the IFFA-Contactor.
 All the relevant exhibitors can be clearly filtered out via the "Plant-Based and Alternative Proteins" field of special interest.To the exhibitor search

 Alternative proteins in the event programme 2022

 IFFA Forum: Exciting exhibitor and expert presentations, e.g. from Planteneers, ADM, Fraunhofer Institute for Process Engineering and Packaging (IVV), Handtmann, Hydrosol, Prosur, Coperion.

 IFFA Factory: A modern production line on which vegan and classic sausages are produced live in alternation.
 With expert moderation and tasting.

 IFFA Factory Talks: Presentations by ProVeg and Good Food Institute Europe on market introduction, market potential, hybrid products, texture, state of the art and innovation in ingredients.
 Experience the future - cultured meat live cooking.